rkelly310/Characterization-Demo/README.md

     <img src="images/Characterization.png" alt="Logo">
   </a>

-  <h2 align="center">Writing Characterization Tests for Inherited Legacy Code</h2>
+  <h2 align="center">Breaking Dependencies for Inherited Legacy Code</h2>

   <p align="center">
-    A demo lab instructing users on how to write characterization tests given an inherited codebase, as well as how to properly refactor the code to be most efficient and maintain modern programming standards.
+    A demo lab instructing users on how to write characterization tests and break common dependencies for a given inherited codebase, as well as how to properly refactor the code to be most efficient and maintain modern programming standards.
     <br />
     <a href="https://github.com/rkelly310/Log4JDemo"><strong>Explore the docs �</strong></a>
     <br />